kamalhussain/att.js/README.md

 The configuration settings for att.js are:

 * `apiKey`: Your OAuth access token.
-* `ringTone`: A URL of an audio file to use a ring tone for incoming calls.
-* `ringbackTone`: A URL of an audio file to use while waiting for a call to be answered.
 * `log`: Defaults to `true` to include verbose console log output.

 Additionally, there are several callback hooks for managing a call's lifecycle: